Screenshot 2025-02-01 at 3.32.59 PM.png

 • Our technology operates as a closed-loop system and recirculates the CO₂ used in the process.

-• As a breakthrough energy innovation, we are still in a prototype/R&D phase discovering and learning the capabilities and limitations of this technology; however we expect to deploy the first industrial pilot by 2025.
+• As a breakthrough energy innovation, we are still in a prototype/R&D phase discovering and learning the capabilities and limitations of this technology; however we expect to deploy the first industrial pilot in 2027.

-• Natural Resources Canada, Innovate BC, Chrysalix Ventures, BHP, BC Hydro and the Government of South Australia.
+• Natural Resources Canada, Innovate BC, Chrysalix Ventures, BHP, BC Hydro, the Government of South Australia, NSERC/Mitacs, MICA Network, NRC-IRAP, University of British Columbia, Foresight Cleantech Accelerator, CanExport and Creative Destruction Lab.

-• Yes, since our technology does not need gravity to operate.
-We are now in early discussions with some research centres in Canada and Australia to explore space mining and recycling applications.
+• Potentially yes, since our technology does not need gravity to operate.
+We have been in discussions with some research centres in Canada and Australia to explore space mining and recycling applications.

 • Yes.
 If interested please get in touch for further details.